Eliot Elisofon: Life

 From 1938 to 1942 he ran a commercial photography studio called August and Co., making photographs for advertising and fashion.
 Elisofon pursued his personal work on the side and studied the work of photographers he admired.
 Early in his career, Elisofon made it his mission to “point his camera at things that needed attention.”
 In 1937 he met the photographer and filmmaker Willard Van Dyke who introduced him to Harper's Bazaar art director Alexey Brodovitch, who in turn introduced him to Beaumont Newhall, the curator of photography at MoMA and Tom Maloney, the editor of U.S. Camera.
 His New York street work was exhibited at the Pennsylvania Museum of Art and the Julien Levy Gallery.
-In 1938 his series Playgrounds of Manhattan was exhibited at the New School; for Elisofon the series was a way to bring attention to playground conditions for children in poor neighborhoods.
-Elisofon befriended and photographed many artists of the period, including Chaim Gross, Isamu Noguchi and David Smith, and his studio across from the Museum of Modern Art served as a gathering place for artists.
-He was hired as a photographer in the Federal Writers' Project series These Are Our Lives in 1939.
+In 1938 his series Playgrounds of Manhattan was exhibited at the New School.
+For Elisofon the series was a way to bring attention to playground conditions for children in poor neighborhoods.
+He befriended and photographed many artists of the period, including Chaim Gross, Isamu Noguchi and David Smith, and his studio across from the Museum of Modern Art served as a gathering place for artists.
+He was hired as a photographer in the Federal Writers' Project series, These Are Our Lives, in 1939.

 Elisofon taught at many institutions, including the Institute of American Artists School (1936–1941), the New School (1938), the Clarence H. White School of Photography (November 1940 – April 1941), the Photo League (1941), the New School for Social Research (1942), the Museum of Modern Art, and the School of the Art Institute of Chicago, as well as Yale University, Syracuse University, Radcliffe College, Wellesley College, and Sarah Lawrence College.